obsidian-tasks-group/obsidian-tasks/README.md

     path includes GitHub
     ````

-Show all open tasks that are due within two weeks:
+Show all open tasks that are due within two weeks and hide the due date and edit button:

     ```tasks
     not done
     due after 2021-04-30
     due before 2021-05-15
+    hide due date
+    hide edit button
     ```

 Show all tasks that were done before the 1st of December 2020: